kristiinara/GraphifySwift/README.md

 ##### Query string

     MATCH (c:Class)-[r:CLASS_OWNS_METHOD]->(m:Method)
-    WHERE m.number_of_switch_statements >= highNumberOfSwitchStatments
+    WHERE m.number_of_switch_statements > veryHighNumberOfSwitchStatements
     RETURN
-    	m.app_key as app_key,
+    	distinct(m.app_key) as app_key,
-    	c.name as class_name,
-    	m.name as method_name,
-    	m.number_of_switch_statements as number_of_switch_statements
+    	count(distinct m) as number_of_smells

 ##### Parameters
-Queries all methods, where the number of switch statements is higher than high number of switch statements.
+Queries all methods, where the number of switch statements is higher than very high number of switch statements.

 ##### How are parameters determined
-Parameter will either be determined statistically using the box-blot technique or we will go with the definition that all switch statements are considered smells and define it to be 1.
+Parameter will either be determined statistically using the box-blot technique or we will go with the definition that all switch statements are considered smells and define it to be 0.

-Currently threshold for high number of switch statements is set to 1.
+Currently threshold for high number of switch statements is set to 0.

 ##### Implementation details